What we do

 We conduct user-driven research in spatial information that address issues of national importance.
 We also perform commissioned research projects for key clients.

-Our partners include federal and state government agencies, universities and over 50 companies, cumulatively providing more than $160 million (cash and inkind) over 2010-18.
+Our partners include federal and state government agencies, universities and over 50 companies.
+During the life of the CRCSI, our partners will invest more than $160 million (cash and in-kind).

 Our achievements are recognised internationally.

 We have an ambitious program of work addressing market failures and supporting critical spatial infrastructure in Australia and New Zealand so that:

 - Essential government delivery services run more effectively, giving substantial productivity gains in:

 - Urban Planning

 - We are best equipped to adapt to and deal with climate change impacts

 - Australian and New Zealand industry and end-user capacity building is enhanced